-The term of office for Committees is the same as the current term of Council, with the addition of an extra three months after the General Election of Councillors, or as otherwise directed to support with the transition of a new Committee.
+The term of office for Committees is the same as the current term of Council, with the addition of up to six extra months after the General Election of Councillors, until the new Council has appointed a new Committee.
 Committee members are eligible for re-appointment in the new term of Council following the nomination process.